tgnourse/wemos/README.md

 ```

 ### Upload
-Either upload files one by one or use one of the scripts like `./upload_lowpower.sh`
+Either upload files one by one or use the script `./upload.sh`